KQM-git/HSRNews/readme.md

 - Fixes an issue where the character Anaxa (Erudition: Wind)'s Talent effects could trigger abnormally when he entered the "Outrage" state during combat.

-- Fixes an issue where, after using a specific team to enter battle, action advance effects from all ally characters may become abnormal after characters equipped with the Light Cone "Dance!
-Dance!
-Dance!
-(Harmony)" use their Ultimate in certain situations.
+- Fixes an issue where, after using a specific team to enter battle, effects that advance all ally characters' actions may become abnormal after characters equipped with the Light Cone "Dance!

-- Fixes an issue where, after using a specific team to enter battle, action advance effects from ally characters become abnormal after characters equipped with the Light Cone "Dance!
 Dance!
 Dance!
 (Harmony)" use their Ultimate in certain situations.

 - Fixes an issue where game progress could become abnormal under specific circumstances when challenging the stage "Echo of War: Glance of Twilight."